 Explore FREE downloadable educational materials.

 The most commonly reported side effects of HPV vaccination include pain, swelling, and redness at the injection site, nausea, headache, fever, fatigue, and muscle or joint pain.
 Fainting – referred to as a syncopal episode - following HPV vaccination has been frequently reported and as a result, it is recommended that individuals receiving the vaccine remain sitting or lying down to prevent syncope and any potential injuries that may result from a fall.
 However, more severe reactions have also been reported in HPV vaccine clinical trials and to the federal Vaccine Adverse Events Reporting System (VAERS).
-See Human Papillomavirus (HPV) Quick Facts for 2018 reports of HPV vaccine reactions, hospitalizations, injuries and deaths made to VAERS.

 Some of the adverse events reported by the manufacturers during pre-licensing clinical trials included: